gdjs2/gdjs2/README.md

 This is gdjs2, Zhaoqi Xiao, 肖兆祺.

-I am currently a Ph.D. student👨‍🎓 in computer science in University of California, Riverside (UCR).
+I am currently a Ph.D. student👨‍🎓 in computer science at University of California, Riverside (UCR).

-Before joining UCR, I obtained my B.Eng.🎓 in computer science from Southern University of Science and Technology in July, 2022.
+Before joining UCR, I obtained B.Eng.🎓 in computer science from Southern University of Science and Technology in July, 2022.

 My research interests focus on computer security, especially dynamic/static program analysis based on software or hardware techniques.